yaldabaoth444/Asphalt9w/README.md

 _Data_ - directory containing the scripts
 _Scenario_ - Script title
 _Step_ - Script steps
-_FileName_ - Any. *Note: if there is the same part in the name before the dot, then a random pattern is chosen* (ex: any.CarFord.png, any.CarMazda.png, any.CarBMW.png)
+_FileName_ - Any. *Note: if there is the same part in the name before the dot, then a random pattern is chosen*<br>(ex: any.CarFord.png, any.CarMazda.png, any.CarBMW.png)
 _STEP_ - Next scenario step
 OPTIONS: (comma separated options)
 * _TOUT_ - timeout after action in milleseconds (ex: TOUT_500)